photoprism/photoprism-docs/docs/user-guide/settings/sync.md

 ![Screenshot](img/upload-3.png)

-!!! info ""
-    Only JPEGs are copied when uploading manually.
-    Support for RAW and video files will be added in a future release.

 !!! attention ""
     Due to problems with some Nextcloud settings it might be that uploading to Nextcloud results in 0 byte files.
 You find information on how to solve it [here](https://github.com/photoprism/photoprism/issues/443).